karthickal/posit-oediv/README.md

 ## The Plan

+* December 7, 2019 - Finializing the app's use-case to target a specific aspect which will be leveraged using the ML model.
-* December 15, 2019 - A working prototype that can detect people and apparels in a video.
+* December 20, 2019 - A working prototype of an android app that can detect people and apparels in a video.
+* January 1, 2020 - Convert the existing ML model to tensor flow lite Compelete the offine migration of the current ML model
-* January 15, 2020 - Finalize UI/UX.
+* January 15, 2020 - Integrating the tensor flow model into the android app.
 * January 31, 2020 - Improve the model with an encoding layer to identify the product from a catalog of items in the backend.
 * March 31, 2020 - Tested working product (standalone app, SDK for distribution)